Joadevy/my-code-snippets/README.md

 # my code snippets
-It's a repository to store some of the algorithms and snippets of code that I did to improve my coding skills.
+You'll find here some of the algorithms and snippets of code that I did to improve my coding skills.

 ## Documentation